 How Does Anorexia Cause Heart Failure?

-There are many aspects of anorexia nervosa that can contribute to heart failure.
-Some of the most common potential connections include: [2]
+Many aspects of anorexia nervosa can contribute to cardiomyopathy, which can cause heart failure and other heart conditions.
+Some of the most common potential connections include:4

-• Poor nutrition: A diet low in protein, thiamine, or both could harm your heart.
-Each beat can cause tiny tears, and without enough nutrients, your body can’t repair the damage.
+- Poor nutrition: A diet low in protein, thiamine, or both could harm your heart.

-• Poisoning: Some people with AN use powerful laxatives to aid weight loss.
-Some products, like ipecac, can damage heart muscle.
+- Poisoning: Some people with AN use powerful laxatives and emetics to aid vomiting and weight loss.
+Some products, like ipecac, can damage the heart muscle.

-• Stress: Some forms of heart disease, such as Takotsubo cardiomyopathy, can be triggered by emotional or physical stress, including some of the stressors associated with anorexia nervosa.
+- Stress: Some heart conditions, such as Takotsubo cardiomyopathy, can be triggered by emotional or physical stress and have been linked to anorexia nervosa.

 Most of these issues develop over time.
 A restricted diet doesn’t immediately lead to heart failure, in most cases.
-But the longer unhelpful eating patterns go on, the more damage can be done to the heart.
+But the longer unhelpful eating patterns persist, the more damage they can do to the heart.

 Other Heart Problems Caused by Anorexia